Moville Mysteries

-Moville Mysteries is a Canadian animated horror adventure television series starring famous celebrity Frankie Muniz as the voice of Mosley "Mo" Moville.
+Moville Mysteries is a Canadian animated horror adventure television series starring Frankie Muniz as the voice of Mosley "Mo" Moville.
 The series was co-produced by Nelvana Limited, Suzhou Hong Yang Cartoon Co.
 Ltd. for the first season and Philippine Animators Group Inc. for the second season, produced in association with YTV.
 The series aired from September 7, 2002, to May 14, 2003.
 26 episodes were produced over two seasons.

 Premise

 The series revolves around Mosley "Mo" Moville, a high school student in Ouigee Falls, where the supernatural and strange happen almost every day.
 Mo loves the supernatural, and loves getting involved with solving the mysteries.
 Joining him are his friends Tommy "Hitch" Hitchcock and Mimi Valentine.
 Occasionally, they are joined by local conspiracy theorist Billy "B.B."
 Boon.
 The three sometimes don't have anything to do with the plot of the story and instead Mo acts as the narrator.